open-web3-stack/XCQ/README.md

     Before calling guest function, host calls `sbrk` and [`polkavm::Instance::write_memory`](https://docs.rs/polkavm/latest/polkavm/struct.Instance.html#method.write_memory) to allocate and write memory, then pass ptr as argument to guest via [`polkavm::Instance::call_typed`](https://docs.rs/polkavm/latest/polkavm/struct.Instance.html#method.call_typed).

 -   Return value from guest to host (at the end of the host function):
-    In this case, it's viable to put the returned value on stack or heap.
-We recommend put the data on stack to prevent unnecessary memory allocation.
-The guest will return a `u64` which has the higher 32 bits as ptr and lower 32 bits as size due the limit of the ABI, and then have the host [`read_memory_into_vec`](https://docs.rs/polkavm/latest/polkavm/struct.Instance.html#method.read_memory_into_vec) to get the result.
+    In this case, We recommend put the data on heap since put it on stack seems an UB (we are not sure yet).
+The guest will `sbrk` the proper space for placing the return value, and write to it, then return a `u64` which has the higher 32 bits as ptr and lower 32 bits as size due the limit of the ABI, and then have the host [`read_memory_into_vec`](https://docs.rs/polkavm/latest/polkavm/struct.Instance.html#method.read_memory_into_vec) to get the result.

 -   Call host function from guest, pass some data and get back some data (during the execution of the host function):
     We construct arguments and returned values on the stack, then we pass the address of them to host to have the host read, process input and write output to the given address.